 “The battles were so ferocious because the stakes were so small.” — Henry Kissinger

 “From the outside everyone wanted to get into [corporate law firm]… but on the inside … everybody wanted to leave… When I left — after seven months and three days — one of the lawyers down the hall from me said, ‘You know, I had no idea it was possible to escape from Alcatraz.’
 Of course that was not literally true, since all you had to do was go out the front door and not come back.
 But psychologically this was not what people were capable of, because when their identity was defined by competing so intensely with other people, they could not imagine leaving. — Peter Thiel

-It so happens that two of my favorite entrepreneurs, Peter Thiel and Jorge Lemann, both quit their Manhattan law and banking jobs exactly seven months in (better than me since I stayed for nine).
+It so happens that two of my favorite entrepreneurs, Peter Thiel and Jorge Lemann, both quit their Manhattan law and banking jobs exactly seven months in (better than me since I stayed for eight).
 They’re now worth $3 and $20 billion respectively.
 Clearly exceptions, but I hope this shows it’s ok to take the road less travelled.
 Some people find the work at such firms rewarding, and that’s great.
 There are also many who don’t.
 For the latter group, I’d urge you to pause and think.
 The mimetic nature of humans run deep in our genes and psychology, and you can be stuck forever doing something you don’t like because of it.

 Throughout my life, I was constantly bombarded by people telling me what to do.
 I despised this pressure to conform, but felt psychologically pressured.
 The gnawing inner conflict resulted in mediocrity and wasted opportunities.
 Don’t fall into this trap.
 Learn to distinguish herd-mentality from wisdom of the crowds (because the crowd can often be right).
 Then work hard at honing what makes you different.
 One day, you’ll get what you deserve.